 His practice is focused on investment arbitration and litigation involving foreign sovereigns and on novel issues of public and private international law.
 He has appeared as counsel in international matters before the U.S. Supreme Court, the Court of Justice of the European Union, ICSID, and UNCITRAL tribunals.
-Charles has been counsel to Chevron in its multibillion dollar dispute in Ecuador and is currently representing a number of Canadian mining clients with treaty-based claims against the Republic of Kazakhstan.
-He also advises clients on treaty rights, investment protections, international border, and maritime issues.
+Charles has been counsel to Chevron in its multibillion dollar dispute in Ecuador and is currently representing a number of clients with treaty-based claims in Central Asia, Latin America, and the Middle East.
+He also advises clients on political risk, investment protections, international border, and maritime issues.

 According to Judge Stephen Schwebel, arbitrator and former president of the International Court of Justice, Charles is one of the world's "leading international counsel and advocates" (foreword to Kotuby & Sobota, General Principles of Law and International Due Process [Oxford 2017]).
 Charles's book on international law has been called "astute" (Judge James Crawford),"brilliant" (Pierre-Marie Dupuy), and a "signal contribution" (Judge Schwebel).